dtcenter/METplus/docs/Contributors_Guide/continuous_integration.rst

 is compared to the latest scan of the destination branch, typically **develop**.

-SonarQube scans report on the following (listed in approximate priority order):
+SonarQube scans report on the following (listed in approximate order of concern from a security perspective):

-  - **Vulnerabilities** for security findings
+* **Vulnerabilities** for security findings
-  - **Bugs** for reliability findings
+* **Bugs** for reliability findings
-  - **Security Hotspots** for security findings to be reviewed
+* **Security Hotspots** for security findings to be reviewed
-  - **Code Smells** for maintainability findings
+* **Code Smells** for maintainability findings
-  - Test code **Coverage** percentage (if provided to the scan)
+* Test code **Coverage** percentage (if provided to the scan)
-  - Code **Duplication** percentage
+* Code **Duplication** percentage

-For each finding, the SonarQube server categorizes it by type, provides detailed information about its location, reason for the issue, suggestions for how to fix it, and links to additional information.
+For each finding, the SonarQube scan categorizes it by type, shows its location in the code, and provides detailed information about the reason for the issue, suggestions on how to fix it, and links to additional information.

 SonarQube differentiates between **New Code** and **Overall Code** where the former shows findings flagged only in new files and lines modified in existing